Patient and Public Involvement (PPI)

 Guidance and top tips

-Download our Patient and Public Involvement: Resource for Researchers (PDF, 1.5MB), which gives practical tips and advice for involving people affected by Parkinson's, including:
+Download our Patient and Public Involvement: Guidance for researchers (PDF, 1.8MB), which gives practical tips and advice for involving people affected by Parkinson's, including:

 We have lots of people affected by Parkinson's who are willing and ready to be involved in your research.